givefood/givefood/README.md

 # Give Food

 The source of https://www.givefood.org.uk.
-A Google App Engine app written in Python, using Django ano [Djangae](/potatolondon/djangae).
+A Google App Engine app written in Python, using Django and [Djangae](https://github.com/potatolondon/djangae).

 ## About Us